-The various terms of the composition equation are shown in Figure 1 for the noontime (12 UT) for the atomic oxygen mass mixing ratio (ψ_O) at $40^\circ N/18^\circ E$ in the reference run.
+- 160 The different terms of the composition equation are shown in Figure 1 for the noontime (12 UT) for atomic oxygen mass mixing ratio ( $\psi_O$ ) at $40^{\circ}N/18^{\circ}E$ in the reference run.
 The Figure shows the behavior of all terms at pressure level 12 (260 km).
 The vertical red dashed line shows the maximum of the input solar flux as per equation 2.
-Figure 1(a) shows that the molecular diffusion term shows a delay of less than one day for ψ_O .
+Figure 1(a) shows that the molecular diffusion term shows a delay of less than one day for $\psi_Q$ .
 The horizontal and vertical advection are decreasing with the increasing input solar flux with a delay of less than one day and one day, respectively (Figure 1(b)).
-Similar variations can be seen in the chemical production and loss terms (source and sink term).
-The delay between production and loss is about 1-2 days in the case of ψ_O , as shown in Figure 1(c).
-The change in the production term in the composition equation is based on the photoionization processes contributing to ψ_O .
+Similar variations can be seen in the chemical production and loss term (source and sink term).
+The delay between production and loss is about 1-2 165 days in the case of $\psi_O$ as shown in Figure 1(c).

+The change in the production term in the composition term based on the photoionization processes that contribute to $\psi_O$ .

 Ren et al. (2020) discussed the physics behind the time delay in different thermospheric neutrals.
-They found that the peak response time of the mass density of the neutrals (O and N_2) corresponds to the time of equilibrium between the effect of the barometric process and the change in their abundance.
+They found that the peak response time of neutral (O and $N_2$ ) mass density corresponds to the time of equilibrium between the effect of the barometric process and the change in its abundance.

 Figure 2 shows the daily zonal mean TEC for three different runs with different eddy diffusion coefficients as a function of time and magnetic latitude.
-The zonal averages represent the average TEC values over all longitudes at a specific magnetic latitude.
-In the CTIPe model, TEC is calculated over the altitude range from 80 km to 2000 km.
+The zonal mean values represent the average TEC values over all longitudes at a specific magnetic latitude.
+In the CTIPe model, TEC is calculated from the altitude range of 80 km to 2000 km.
 In Figure 2, the zonal mean TEC is shown by the contours, and the white curves show the corresponding variability of the F10.7 index.
-Here, moderate solar activity conditions (75-125 sfu) have been used.
+Here, moderate solar